jnyaanga/joynyaanga/content/authors/admin/_index.md

 genetic diversity on animal growth and development.
 My professional interests lie in leveraging analytical thinking and reproducible programming to solve complex problems.

+First introduced to the wonderful world of code 5 years ago, I've since added Python, R, bash, and SQL to my repertoire.
-I am an avid user of the R programming language.
+Currently, I am an avid user of the R programming language.
 I use R in all aspects of my research from performing statistical analyses, creating detailed visualizations, to generating comprehensive reports.
 When I'm not coding I enjoy all forms of fiction (book and podcast recs welcome!), and exploring the gorgeous city of Chicago.

 Welcome to my [blogdown](https://github.com/rstudio/blogdown)-powered website!
 I'm hoping to share more about my research,